Integrations

 - Single-vet clinics with stable client volume.
 The manual work is contained.

 - Clinics in their first year on EzyVet.
-Operational rhythm is still settling; build nothing against a moving target.
+Operational rhythm is still settling; building against a moving target wastes the build.

 - Clinics about to be acquired by a corporate group.
 The acquirer will likely standardise on their own integrations.

-The threshold where integration work pays back is usually 3-4 vets, a regular new-client flow, and a practice manager who’s feeling the cost of the reconciliation and reporting work.
+The threshold where integration work earns its place is roughly 3-4 vets, a regular new-client flow, and a practice manager who’s feeling the cost of the reconciliation and reporting work.

-Most EzyVet integration projects start with a half-day audit: where data is being typed twice, which reports the principal vet wants but doesn’t get, which client-facing workflow loses appointments.
+EzyVet projects start with a half-day audit: where data is being typed twice, which reports the principal vet wants but doesn’t get, which client-facing workflow is losing appointments.
 The replacement plan stages reconciliation first (highest cash-flow value), then reminders and booking (highest client-experience value), then reporting and the portal as appetite allows.

 More reading